Who's at Fault When You Get Rear-Ended in California?

 But there are exceptions to this general rule.
 For example, as the car in front, if you stop suddenly for no reason or brake-check the car behind you, you could still be responsible.
 The exact circumstances of your accident will determine who’s at fault – but you may have to fight for the truth with evidence.
 Even the difference of a second could make or break your case.

 Stopped cars and trucks can be extremely dangerous especially if they don’t have proper visibility.
-Our law firm recently won $10 million in damages in a case where our client rear-ended a truck stopped on the road without warning lights, flashers, or signs.
+Our law firm recently won $10 million in damages in a case where a driver in Stockton rear-ended a truck stopped on the road without warning lights, flashers, or signs.

 What If You Rear-End Someone Who Stops Suddenly?